 To celebrate the 40th anniversary of Los Angeles punk rock band X, the GRAMMY Museum at L.A.
-LIVE presents a new exhibit titled X: 40 Years of Punk in Los Angeles on Friday, June 30.
-On display on the Museum's fourth floor, the exhibit will give visitors a glimpse into how X's four original members – Exene Cervenka, John Doe, Billy Zoom, and DJ Bonebrake – quickly established the band as one of the best in the first wave of L.A.'s flourishing punk scene.
+LIVE presents a new exhibit titled X: 40 Years of Punk in Los Angeles on Friday, October 13.
+On display in the Special Exhibits Gallery on the second floor, the exhibit will give visitors a glimpse into how X's four original members – Exene Cervenka, John Doe, Billy Zoom, and DJ Bonebrake – quickly established the band as one of the best in the first wave of L.A.'s flourishing punk scene.

 An X exhibit in a museum?
 Unbelievable!
 We are honored, dumbstruck and so grateful that all four original members are here to celebrate and share our history and 40th anniversary.
 It’s a very long way from a basement on Hollywood Blvd (The Masque) to the GRAMMY Museum, but we feel that we bring with us all the punks from then and now.
 We are just the representatives for what has gone before and what is still to come in the City of Angels. — Exene, Billy, DJ, and John